angular/angularfire/docs/universal/getting-started.md

-# Getting started with Angularfire and Universal
+# Getting started with AngularFire and Universal

 Server-side rendering (SSR) is the process of converting a JavaScript app to plain HTML at request-time, allowing search engine crawlers and linkbots to understand page content reliably.